hyli-org/hyli/README.md

 export DOCKER_BUILDKIT=1

 # 2. Create and use a buildx builder (only needed once)
-docker buildx create --use --name hyle-builder docker buildx inspect --bootstrap
+docker buildx create --use --name hyli-builder docker buildx inspect --bootstrap

 # 3. Install QEMU for cross-platform builds